liulab-dfci/TRUST4/README.md

 ### Input/Output

 The primary input to TURST4 is the alignment of RNA-seq reads in BAM format(-b), the file containing the genomic sequence and coordinate of V,J,C genes(-f), and the reference database sequence containing annotation information, such as IMGT (--ref).

+An alternative input to TRUST4 is the raw RNA-seq files in fasta/fastq format (-1/-2 for paired; -u for single-end).
+You still need the files like -f, --ref from above.
+In this case, you can directly use IMGT's seuqence file for -f.

 TRUST4 outputs several files. trust_raw.out, trust_final.out are the contigs and corresponding nucleotide weight. trust_annot.fa is in fasta format for the annotation of the consensus assembly. trust_cdr3.out reports the CDR1,2,3 and gene information for each consensus assemblies.
 And trust_report.tsv is a report file focusing on CDR3 and is compatible with other repertoire analysis tool such as VDJTools.